 Reported ghosts Of Fort Delaware

-The dungeons are said to be the most haunted places in fort Delaware.
-Prisoners were kept in the dungeons and with no beds and no water to wash themselves with.
+The dungeons are said to be the most haunted areas in fort Delaware.
+Prisoners were kept in the dungeons and with no beds and no water to wash with.
 They slept on the floor where there were vermin.
 People who have been to the dungeons reported seeing full body apparitions and shadows; as well as hearing disembodied voices echoing through the dark halls of the fort.

 An investigation team who has been to Fort Delaware was able to capture and gather an amazing amount of evidence.
 The fort was even featured in the team’s television show, “Ghost Hunters.”
 They caught the thermal image of a man who was peeking around the corner to look at them, presumably to see what was going on.

-One of the investigators claimed to have has his jacket pulled hard enough that he was also pulled backward.
+One of the investigators claimed to have had his jacket pulled hard enough that he was also pulled backward.
 There is actually a video clip of this, which can be found on the Internet.
 Chains can be heard rattling, and shadows can also be seen darting across the dark corridors and rooms.